William M. Ray, II, 2012- Date

 On July 30, 2012, Governor Nathan Deal executed the oath of office for Judge Ray to serve as the 76th Judge of the Court of Appeals of Georgia.
 Judge Ray serves as a Master in the Lumpkin Inn of Court affilated with the University of Georgia School of Law and also as a Master in the Bleckley Inn of Court affilated with Georgia State University.
 Judge Ray also serves as a Trustee for the Georgia 4-H Foundation which supports activities of the 4-H program and the 4-H camping program in the State of Georgia.

 Judge Ray has been married since 1989 to Dr. Kelle Chandler Ray, who is a clinical psychologist who practices in Lawrenceville, Georgia.
-They have three sons, Chandler (19) who is a student at the University of Georgia, Davis (17), and Avery (15), and they reside in Grayson, Georgia in Gwinnett County.
+They have three sons, Chandler (20), Davis (18), both students at the University of Georgia, and Avery (16).
+They reside in Grayson, Georgia in Gwinnett County.